geudde/attic-chest/pages/03.season-2/04.meeting-16/03.address/docs.md

 &emsp;Inspir’d by your charming lines,
 &emsp;Where wit resplendent ever shines,
 And numerous beauties play;
-&emsp;I seize my Pen, but half afraid,
+&emsp;I seize my pen, but half afraid,
-&emsp;First call the Muses to my aid,
+&emsp;First call the muses to my aid,
-To hail your natal Day.
+To hail your natal day.

 #### 2

 &emsp;May ev’ry comfort here below,
-&emsp;That Man can ask or God bestow,
+&emsp;That man can ask or God bestow,
 Attend throughout your life;
-&emsp;Blest in your Children’s rip’ning years,
+&emsp;Blest in your children’s rip’ning years,
 &emsp;May you ne’er suffer carking cares,
-Blest too in such a Wife.
+Blest too in such a wife.

 #### 3